How to Read a 10-K: The Only 5 Sections That Matter

 - Drop into the financial statements and cash flow to see if the numbers support the story.

-- Check related party transactions and controls for governance issues.
+- Check related party transactions and controls for oversight issues.

-- Compare to last year’s 10-K: changed risks, new footnotes, and major shifts in wording.
+- Compare to last year's 10-K. Changed risks, new footnotes, major shifts in wording.

 Think of the 10-K as a map, not a novel.
-You’re allowed to jump around.
+Jump around.
+That's what the pros do.

 What Is a 10-K?

-A 10-K is the legally required annual report that U.S. public companies file with the Securities and Exchange Commission (SEC).
-Unlike glossy annual reports, the 10-K is tightly regulated: there are rules about what must be disclosed and how.
+A 10-K is the legally required annual report that U.S. public companies file with the SEC.
+Unlike glossy annual reports designed for marketing, the 10-K is tightly regulated.
+There are rules about what must be disclosed.

-- It’s filed once per year, usually 60–90 days after fiscal year end, depending on company size.
+- Filed once per year, usually 60-90 days after fiscal year end, depending on company size.

 - The financial statements are audited by an independent accounting firm.